caraya/feedback-review/readme.md

 Linux is built around the concept of packages.
 Everything in a Linux distribution from the kernel, the core of the Operating System, and every application is built as a package.
 Ubuntu uses APT as the package manager for the distribution.

 There are two commands under the `apt-get` umbrella: apt-get itself and apt-cache. apt-get is for installing, upgrading and cleaning packages while apt-cache is used for finding new packages.
 We'll look at the basic uses for both these commands in the next sections.

+In the following sections `ack` is the name of the package we'll be working with, not part of the commands.

 #### Update package database with apt-get